emc-openstack/vnx-direct-driver/vnxCinder/Limitation.md

 In following scenarios, VNX storage-assisted volume migration will not be
 triggered:

-1. Volume migration between back ends with different storage protocol, ex, FC and iSCSI.
+1. `in-use` volume migration between back ends with different storage protocol, ex, FC and iSCSI.
 2. Volume is to be migrated across arrays.